Last Updated on June 3, 2023 by Ellen

 Sweating is part of the Southeast Asian experience, but AIRism by Uniqlo kept me somewhat comfortable.
 It’s a thin material that dries super fast.
 I found it by luck.

-That’s so important to me because sometimes I am in utter discomfort because of my estrogen-starved hot flashes in equatorial heat and humidity.
-Being the early retired, budget savvy, breast cancer-slaying bad ass I am, I set out on trips to markets and discount stores, confident I’d find the perfect fabric – not cotton or polyester – to help keep me cool and dry during hot flash hell at a reasonable price.
+Comfort is so important to me because sometimes I am in utter discomfort because of my estrogen-starved hot flashes in equatorial heat and humidity.
+Being the early retired, budget savvy, breast cancer-slaying bad ass I am, I set out on trips to markets and discount stores, confident I’d find the perfect fabric – not cotton or polyester – to help keep me cool and dry during hot flash hell in the tropics — at a reasonable price.

 But my confidence waned when I couldn’t find fast-drying, breathable clothes that didn’t cost a fortune.